paulmonteiro/trabalho/tarefa2/README.md

-Determinar se um número ou uma palavra ou mesmo uma frase, é igual quando lida da esquerda para a direita e da direita para a esquerda,
+The objective of this task is to determine if a number or a word, or even a phrase, reads the same backwards as forwards.
-exemplos: 23532, "reviver", "socos".
+Examples: 23532, "reviver", "socos".
+This type of sequence is called a palindrome.